AtitSuraamornkul/LLM_MMM/README.md

 output: summary_output/summary_extract_output.txt

+**FORMAT EXTRACTED TXT DATA INTO SUITABLE FORMAT (USE LLM OR WRITE SCRIPT TO AUTOMATE)**

-**INPUT EXTRACTED DATA INTO VECTOR DATABASE FOR RAG**
+*INPUT EXTRACTED DATA INTO VECTOR DATABASE FOR RAG*

-4. run ingestion.py to input into vector database
+4. run chroma_ingestion.py to input into vector database

-5. run python -m streamlit run app_RAG.py to start the app
+5. run python -m streamlit run app.py to start the app